swing in a misty autumn atmosphere

 More able to loosen the grip of perfectionism, fear, self-rejection, or constant self-monitoring.

-Sometimes getting to know your Inner Children looks like noticing when a younger part of you feels scared, overwhelmed, ashamed, reactive, or alone.
+Getting to know your Inner Children can look like noticing when a younger part feels scared, overwhelmed, ashamed, reactive, or alone and tending to that part.
+It can mean pausing when you notice yourself slipping into self-criticism or simply asking:

 What am I actually needing right now?

-They’re also carrying pain from what never happened and was needed.
+Many people are carrying pain not only from what happened, but also from what never happened and was deeply needed.

 The comfort that didn't come.